iiffd/command-line-tic-tac-toe/README.md

-* Tic Tac Toe for command line
+# Tic Tac Toe for command line

 Basic implementation fo tic tac toe.

+# Instructions
+* To start, node run.js
+* Use numbers as guides for filling in tic tac toe blocks.

-* To Do:
+# To Do:
--implement testing
+* implement testing
--check for incorrect moves
+* check for incorrect moves